-Eligible groups Further details All patients aged 65 years and over Those aged 65 years and over on 31 March 2025.
+Eligible groups Further details All patients aged 65 years and over Those aged 65 years and over on 31 March 2026.
 Chronic respiratory disease aged 6 months and over Asthma that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission.
 Chronic obstructive pulmonary disease (COPD) including chronic bronchitis and emphysema; bronchiectasis, cystic fibrosis, interstitial lung fibrosis, pneumoconiosis and bronchopulmonary dysplasia (BPD).
-Children who have previously been admitted to hospital for lower respiratory tract disease.
-See precautions section on LAIV Chronic heart disease aged six months and over Congenital heart disease, hypertension with cardiac complications, chronic heart failure, individuals requiring regular medication and/or follow-up for ischaemic heart disease.
+In addition to those with chronic respiratory disease, children who have previously been admitted to hospital for lower respiratory tract disease.
+See precautions section on LAIV page 20 17 Chronic heart disease and vascular disease aged six months and over Congenital heart disease, hypertension with cardiac complications, chronic heart failure, individuals requiring regular medication and/or follow-up for ischaemic heart disease.
 This includes individuals with atrial fibrillation, peripheral vascular disease or a history of venous thromboembolism.
 Chronic kidney disease aged six months and over Chronic kidney disease at stage 3, 4 or 5, chronic kidney failure, nephrotic syndrome, kidney transplantation.
 Chronic liver disease aged 6 months and over Cirrhosis, biliary atresia, chronic hepatitis.
-Chronic neurological disease aged six months and over Stroke, transient ischaemic attack (TIA).
-Conditions in which respiratory function may be compromised due to neurological or neuromuscular disease (e.g. polio syndrome sufferers).
-Clinicians should offer immunisation https://www.gov.uk/government/publications/influenza-the-green-book-chapter-19
+Chronic neurological disease aged six Stroke, transient ischaemic attack (TIA).
+Conditions in which respiratory function may be compromised due to